-Psychometric testing is a type of test used in recruitment to measure a candidate's mental capabilities, intelligence levels, and aptitude.
+Psychometric testing is a type of assessment used in recruitment to measure a candidate's mental capabilities, intelligence levels, aptitude, traits and other skills.
 An employer can use different tests to determine a candidate's job suitability including verbal reasoning, logical reasoning, situational judgement and numerical reasoning.
 Each test gives a unique perspective of how a person demonstrates a specific skill or ability.

 Psychometric tests in recruitment differ from traditional testing that measures education or knowledge.
 Employers can see a person's educational background, achievements, and work experience during the application process and use them all to help identify suitable candidates for a job role.

 However, candidates who appear to be perfect for the job on paper are not always successful when workplace realities come into play.
 It is recognized that other factors, like personality traits, approach to work, and communication skills are just as important in predicting how well-suited someone is to a job role and organization.

-Psychometric tests provide a rounded view of a candidate, revealing their logical processes, aptitude for problem-solving, and ability to interpret and analyze a range of data.
+Psychometric testing provides a rounded view of a candidate, revealing their logical processes, aptitude for problem-solving, and ability to interpret and analyze a range of data.
 Just as importantly, they also provide an insight into their personality traits, integrity, and how they might fit into an existing team.

 Why is psychometric testing important for recruiters in 2023?

 The job market is highly competitive, which can render the recruitment process challenging for employers.
 Hiring someone who looks like a safe bet but struggles to settle in or, even worse, disrupts the team can be a costly and time-consuming mistake that employers need to avoid.

-An experienced recruiter can feel confident in their ability to get a feel for whether a person is a good fit for their team, but a more objective and measurable process is needed to ensure that the recruitment process remains reliable and fair.
+Experienced recruiters can feel confident in their ability to get a feel for whether a person is a good fit for their team, but a more objective and measurable approach is needed to ensure that the recruitment process remains reliable and fair.